rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	*	Acquisitions Assistant tags the Associate Director and Director to approve the disbursement of funds.
 	*	Director or Associate Director will approve in the Box comment section.
-	*	Once the purchase has been approved, the Acquisitions Assistant will submit the payment in Alma and enter the POL# and date in the appropriate fields on the PRF. [link]
+	*	Once the purchase has been approved, the Acquisitions Assistant will submit the payment in Alma and enter the PO# and date in the appropriate fields on the PRF.
 	*	Acquisitions Assistant moves the file to step 3.

 *	**Step 3:** Verified

-	*	Acquisitions Assistant tags the Senior Accounting Assistant in LITS Finance “Submitted in Alma, POL #” for purchases below the approval threshold for domestic vendors or international vendors receiving checks.
-Acquisitions Assistant tags the Budget Analyst in LITS Finance for domestic purchases above the approval threshold and all international wire transfer payments.
+	*	Acquisitions Assistant tags the Budget Analyst and Senior Accounting Assistant in LITS Finance with the comment “Submitted in Alma, PO #”
 	*	For the purposes of the Rose Library, the acquisition is considered paid for and can move forward for processing.
-	*	The Acquisitions Assistant tags the Accessioning and Collections Manager, “Acquisition complete”
+	*	The Acquisitions Assistant tags the Accessioning and Collections Manager with the comment “Ready”
-	*	The Accessioning and Collections Manager tags the accessioning team on purchases including manuscript material to alert them that the material can now be accessioned.
-The Accessioning and Collections Manager will also physically move material to shelving in the accessioning and cataloging areas.
+	*	If the purchase contains manuscript material, once it is assigned for accessioning, the Accessioning and Collections Manager will tag the assigned accessioner.
+The Accessioning and Collections Manager will also physically move material to shelving in the accessioning area.
+	*	If the purchase only contains print material, the Accessioning and Collections Manager will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
 	*	At some future point, the Senior Accounting Assistant or Budget Analyst in LITS Finance will comment with final payment information.

 At the end of each fiscal year, the Acquisitions Assistant moves all